 Effective communication is equally critical to successful leadership.
-If employees are unclear about the company’s vision, and/or receive mixed messages over time, they will be unable to focus all of their efforts on achieving the company’s goals.
+Vision is an important element of entrepreneurial leadership because if employees are unclear about the company’s vision, and/or receive mixed messages over time, they will be unable to focus all of their efforts on achieving the company’s goals.
 Conversely, by delineating the company’s clear vision and goals, and reinforcing them over time with the same message, the company’s goals become ingrained in its employees.

 3. Seek Self-Improvement

 A great leader always seeks to become even better.
 It is critical that leaders are always learning and evolving.
 They should never stop trying to improve themselves, their employees, the company’s processes, and develop new strategies.